Emoji123-s/blog_preview_card/README.md

     src: url('assets/fonts/Figtree-VariableFont_wght.ttf');
 }
 ```
-Learnt how to add media queries, and edit them according to the device specifications, and using @fontface to add fonts locally.
+Learned how to add media queries, and edit them according to the device specifications, and using @fontface to add fonts locally.

 ### Continued development